 - The first rule of thumb for growing healthy Clematis plants naturally is to select varieties that are disease and insect resistant and well suited to both your grow zone and your natural soil type.
 Try to purchase varieties that are noted for being resistant to ‘Clematis Wilt’.
 Other ways to protect your plants against this fungal attack (that can cause your plants to suddenly and severely wilt) is to ensure that the vines are securely attached to their growing structure.
 These delicate vines are easily damaged by wind or miss handling and the resulting wounds provide a target for a wide range of fungi to attack.
 Also ensure that all pruning tools are clean and sharp.
 If ‘Clematis Wilt’ does strike, immediately prune off all affected areas.
 Then to prevent spreading the disease, clean your pruning tools with a mild solution of bleach and water or wipe with a cotton ball soaked in rubbing alcohol

-- Watering practices: Clematis prefer to be keep moist at all times (especially when in flower) so be sure to locate your Clematis in an area that is accessible for watering.
+- Watering practices: Clematis prefer to be kept moist at all times (especially when in flower) so be sure to locate your Clematis in an area that is accessible for watering.
 To ensure a healthy, strong root development, water your clematis deeply rather than only surface watering.
-Many people, myself included, like to grow Clematis on trellises attached to the house.
-This location however will create a more demanding water schedule for you as the roof overhang shelters the plant from much of the natural rain water.
+Many people, like to grow Clematis on trellises attached to the house.
+This location however will create a more demanding water schedule for you as the roof overhang shelters the plant from much of the natural rainwater.
 Providing a heavy mulch for your Clematis is an easy and effective way to reduce watering requirements while at the same time providing soil enriching organic content.

 - Group 1: This group contains some of the most vigorous clematis.
 Although this group does not require pruning (other than to remove deadwood), you may wish to prune in order to control its size.
 Any pruning should be completed as soon as flowering has finished.